easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

   eb --robot=$PWD:$HOME ...

-These two configuration options each serve a particular purpose:
+These two configuration options each serve a particular purpose, and together define the robot search path:

 * ``--robot``, ``-r``:

   * intended to be used (only) as a command line option to ``eb`` (although it can also be defined through another configuration type see :ref:`configuration_types`)
   * enables the dependency resolution mechanism (disabled by default)
-  * optionally, a list of paths can be specified, which is *prepended* to the robot search path
+  * optionally a list of paths can be specified, which is included *first* in the robot search path
   * by default, the corresponding list of paths is *empty*

 * ``--robot-paths``:

   * intended to be defined in an EasyBuild configuration file, or via ``$EASYBUILD_ROBOT_PATHS``
   * does *not* enable the dependency resolution mechanism
-  * the specified list of paths is *appended* to the robot search path
+  * the specified list of paths is included *last* in the robot search path
-  * by default, the corresponding list of paths only contains the path to the easyconfig files which are part of the EasyBuild installation
+  * by default, only the path to the easyconfig files that are part of the EasyBuild installation is listed
+  * **note**: setting this configuration option implies redefining the default robot search path!

 For both options, the list of paths should be specified as a colon-separated (``:``) list.

-By combining ``--robot`` and ``--robot-paths`` using the different configuration types (see also :ref:`configuration_types`), you have full control over the robot search path.
+By combining ``--robot`` and ``--robot-paths`` using the different configuration types (see also :ref:`configuration_types`), you have full control over the robot search path: which paths are included, the order of those paths, whether or not the easyconfig files that are part of the EasyBuild installation should be considered, etc.

-A constant named ``DEFAULT_ROBOT_PATHS`` is available that can be used (only) in EasyBuild configuration files to refer to the default robot search path.
+A constant named ``DEFAULT_ROBOT_PATHS`` is available that can be used (only) in EasyBuild configuration files to refer to the default robot search path, i.e. the path to the easyconfigs that are part of the EasyBuild installation.
 For more information on using constants in EasyBuild configuration files, see :ref:`configuration_file_templates_constants`.

 .. tip::